Peregrinus Proteus: Gellius's account

-Aulus Gellius provides a brief, but different, view of Peregrinus.
-He describes Peregrinus as "a man of dignity and fortitude," and Aulus would regularly visit him in his hut outside Athens where he would listen to things which were "helpful and noble":
+Aulus Gellius provides a brief, but different, view of Peregrinus, whom he describes as "a man of dignity and fortitude".
+Gellius regularly visited the philosopher's hut outside Athens to hear "helpful and noble" discourses:

 He used to say that a wise man would not commit a sin, even if he knew that neither gods nor men would know it; for he thought that one ought to refrain from sin, not through fear of punishment or disgrace, but from love of justice and honesty and from a sense of duty.

 Ammianus Marcellinus's allusion

-Ammianus Marcellinus also refers positively to Peregrinus, albeit briefly.
-Describing the execution of the 4th century philosopher Simonides, burnt alive in the reign of the Emperor Valens, Ammianus compares Simonides with Peregrinus:
+Ammianus Marcellinus also makes a brief, positive reference to Peregrinus, who is likened to the 4th century philosopher Simonides, burnt alive in the reign of the Emperor Valens:

 Simonides, ... to whom death was an escape from the grim tyrant life, and who laughed at sudden disastrous turns of fate, stood unmoved amid the flames, like the famous philosopher Peregrinus, nicknamed Proteus.

 He, having decided to leave the world, mounted a pyre which he had built himself at the quinquennial Olympic games, and was consumed by fire while the whole of Greece looked on.